baggepinnen/Hyperopt.jl/README.md

 ## Hyperband
 `Hyperband(R=50, η=3, inner=RandomSampler())` Implements [Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization](https://arxiv.org/abs/1603.06560).
 The maximum amount of resources is given by `R` and the parameter `η` roughly determines the proportion of trials discarded between each round of successive halving.
-When using `Hyperband` the expression inside the `@hyperopt` macro takes the following form
+When using `Hyperband` the expression inside the `@hyperopt` macro takes the form of the following pseudocode
 ```julia
 ho = @hyperopt for resources=50, sampler=Hyperband(R=50, η=3, inner=RandomSampler()), a = LinRange(1,5,1800), c = exp10.(LinRange(-1,3,1800))
     if state === nothing # Query if state is initialized